Subhankar-it-is/My-1st-Repository/README.md

 - 👋 Hi, I’m @subhankar5888
-- 👀 I’m interested in ...Full stack Web Development
+- 👀 I’m interested in ...Full stack JAVA Development
 - 🌱 I’m currently learning ...JAVA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...